GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/pubsub.md

 </div>

-The Spring Boot starter for GCP Pub/Sub auto-configures a `PubSubAdmin` object using the `GcpProjectIdProvider` and the `CredentialsProvider` auto-configured by the Spring Boot GCP Core starter.
+The Spring Boot starter for Spring Framework on Google Cloud Pub/Sub auto-configures a `PubSubAdmin` object using the `GcpProjectIdProvider` and the `CredentialsProvider` auto-configured by the Spring Framework on Google Cloud Core Starter.

 #### Creating a topic